-11.Plan Development - Provide a description of the process by which the plan was developed including the participation of core partners, providers, board members and other community entities.
-Also describe the process used by the local board to provide a 30-day comment period prior to the submission of the plan including an opportunity for public comment, including comment by representatives of businesses and comment by representatives of labor organizations, representatives of education and input into the development of the local plan.
+- a.
+If committees have not been utilized, provide a description of why. - 3.
+Plan Development Provide a description of the process by which the plan was developed to include the participation of core partners, providers, board members, and other community entities.
+Also describe the process by which the local board provided a 30 day public comment period prior to the submission of the plan to solicit input into the development of the plan, including comment by representatives of businesses, representatives of labor organizations, and representatives of education.